jimahlstrom/HL2IOBoard/README.md

 ![](./pictures/HL2Mod.jpg)

 ## Initial Testing of the IO Board
+Please test the IO board when you get it.
 First program the Pico with the test program.
 Power off the HL2 and connect a USB cable to the IO Board.
 Push the button on the Pico and then plug the USB cable into your PC.
 The Pico will appear as a flash drive on the PC.
 Then copy the file n2adr_test/build/main.uf2 to the Pico.
 The Pico will reboot and the Pico LED will flash slowly.

-Now apply power to the HL2 and the IO board.
+Now apply power to the HL2.
 Use an oscilloscope to see the test signals.
   * Look for pulses of 1,2,3,4,5,6,7 milliseconds on J4 pins 1 to 7.
   * Look for 3.0 volts DC on J4 pin 8.
   * Look for 0.5 * supply voltage at J3 pin 1.